Jack-18888/KeyDrop/README.md

 ├── uploads/          # Uploaded ZIP files (gitignored) ├── .gitignore
 ├── README.md
+├── requirements.txt
-└── requirements.txt
+└── start_server.sh
 ```

 ## Notes

 - Uploaded files are stored in the `uploads/` directory and automatically removed after 24 hours.
 - Each upload session generates a **unique key** used for downloading.
-- Max upload size is set to **100MB**.
+- Max upload size is set to **5GB**.

-## Screenshots

-> ✨ *Add screenshots here of the upload and download pages for a more appealing README!*
+- Files are zipped dynamically on upload and delivered as a .zip during download.
+- Upload progress and download preparation are visually tracked with animated SweetAlerts.

 ## License